 The first public meeting was held April 22, 2015 to introduce the project features and development schedule.
 The second public meeting, held on August 26, 2015, presented the environmental review documentation as well as the final selected station locations for the Milwaukee Line.

-We are currently in the Design phase.
-Construction is anticipated to begin in 2017 and the Pulse Milwaukee Line will begin service in 2017.
+Preliminary roadway and curb work begins in November 2017.
+Station construction will begin in Spring 2018 and the Pulse Milwaukee Line will begin service in 2018.
 Stakeholder outreach will be a part of each phase throughout the process.

 The Pulse Milwaukee Line is funded by a federal Congestion Mitigation and Air Quality (CMAQ) grant through the Chicago Metropolitan Agency for Planning, as well as local and regional funds, including Pace operating funds.
 Total capital construction costs are estimated at approximately $9.5 million and new vehicle costs are estimated at $4.5 million.